tensorflow/datasets/docs/api_docs/python/tfds/dataset_as_numpy.md

 #### Returns:

-A structure matching `dataset` where `tf.data.Datset`s are converted to generators of NumPy arrays and `tf.Tensor`s are converted to NumPy arrays.
+A structure matching `dataset` where `tf.data.Dataset`s are converted to generators of NumPy arrays and `tf.Tensor`s are converted to NumPy arrays.